 Transfer from the MSc to the PhD

-Outstanding students enrolled in the MSc program may be allowed to transfer to the PhD program without being required to write a master's thesis.
+Outstanding students enrolled in the MSc program may be allowed to transfer to the PhD program without completing the master's thesis.

 - Obtain a minimum of A- in all MSc level courses and a minimum of B+ in the last 30 units.